-Figure 15: The Employment status of Tourist Source: field survey, December 2015.
+Figure 15: The Employment status of Tourist

 Out of the 43 tourists that responded to questionnaires, 27 confirmed that they are employed, while only 16 were not employed.
 This employment status therefore gives a percentage of 63% employed and 37 % unemployed.
 This employment status therefore explains the ability of tourists to travel and even buy souvenirs from craft shops in KSD.